janscience/FishFinder/R42-fishrecorder/README.md

 <img src="images/fishrecorder1-teensy.png" width=100%>

-Inside we see the Teensy microcontroller with the micro SD card on which the recorded data are stored, the on/off switch, and the 2 of the 4 AA-batteries.
+Inside we see the Teensy microcontroller with the micro SD card on which the recorded data are stored, the on/off switch, and 2 of the 4 AA-batteries.

 <img src="images/fishrecorder1-amplifier.png" width=100%>

-On the other side we see the backside of the amplifier PCB - an [Teensy_Amp R4.2](https://github.com/janscience/Teensy_Amp/tree/main/R4.2).
+On the other side we see the backside of the amplifier PCB - a [Teensy_Amp R4.2](https://github.com/janscience/Teensy_Amp/tree/main/R4.2).
 It drives the LED (top right connector).
-THe LED signal is attenuated by a factor of about 10 by means of a voltage divider (330 Ohm, top, and 4.7kOhm, bottom).
+The LED signal is attenuated by a factor of about 10 by means of a voltage divider (330 Ohm, top, and 4.7kOhm, bottom).
 This attenuated LED signal is recorded by the amplifier (blue wire) together with the electrode signal (black